RashidSiddiqui2004/SIH_INTERNAL_ROUND_2_BITWISE-INNOVATORS/README.md

-# Building a Modern Version of SocialCalc using Node.js, Go, or Django can use AI tools like copilot.
+# Development of a mobile application to provide recreational suitability information of beach locations across India.

 This README provides an overview of the project, including team details, relevant links, tasks completed, tech stack, key features, and steps to run the project locally.